H = Humanities course (at least 2 are required)

 In this course, we will ask what, if anything, can we learn from the rise and fall of past civilizations, and is this knowledge applicable to developments in modern society?
 Using concepts from sociology, economics, history, anthropology, and archaeology, we will analyze examples of societal collapse, such as the civilizations in ancient Egypt, Greece, the Maya, and the early Middle Ages.
 These will then be used to analyze current events in Europe and the America in light of the lessons of the past.

-Politics of Terrorism
+Studies of Politics and Society: Politics of Terrorism

 An analysis of the use of terror as a form of political expression and strategy.
 The course will investigate terrorism from institutional and historical perspectives, focusing on the level of threat to the United States from domestic terrorists and Al Queda, as well as tactics, weapons, aims, and the rationality of terror.
 Other topics include state-sponsored terrorism, and the consequences and tactics of counter-terrorism.

-Empire and Decolonization
+Studies of Politics and Society: Empire and Decolonization

 This interdisciplinary class will provide an overview 20th century from the perspective of collapsing empires and the resulting political, social and economic changes.
 Adding a non-Western perspective to this topic, this class will highlight the efforts and failures of colonized peoples to achieve independence through various means, including violence, protest andnegotiation.
 By highlighting the intersection of the Cold War and decolonization, this class will provide an examination of the limitations and constraints newly independent countries, peoples and groups faced and the varied responses to these challenges.
 After a brief overview of the world before 1945, it will examine the rise of the United States and Soviet Union before highlighting Asian, Latin American and African responses to both decolonization and the Cold War.
 It will utilize primary source accounts,fictional readings and newly published overviews and will also include the development of a student research paper.